 However, even with such abilities, Appium still has its fair share of disadvantages, such as the inability to support older Android versions.
 This inevitably impacts how effective it may be as a tool for developers.
 Ultimately, Appium’s compatibility as an automated testing tool will rely on the client’s intended use for it, amongst many other factors.

+There are no shortage of Appium alternatives, including Sofy.
 At the end of the day, performing thorough research on automated testing tools and their qualities will prove highly beneficial for anyone who looking for one to add to their development process so that they may find the best fit tool for them.

 Disclaimer: The views and opinions expressed above are those of the contributor and do not necessarily represent or reflect the official beliefs or positions of Sofy.